margiv777/SWA-AROGYA/README.md

  7. HTML & CSS

- # Steps used for Deployment:
+ # Steps used for running this project:
  a.
-Created the ML model and saved it using joblib.<br>
+Download this project and extract zip file or cone it using GitHub desktop.
  b.
-Created app.py and the webpage page it will render to.<br>
+Run the index.html file.
  c.
-Created an EC2 instance over RHEL8.<br>
+To run each module, go to its API folder and run the app.py in the respectve directory.
  d.
-Similarly Deployed all models and connected them to the home page inside apache web server.<br>
+The ML model will give prediction and confidence of each input by the user.

  # Project Created by:
   [Margiv Amin](https://www.linkedin.com/in/margivkumar-amin-7113951b3/)